MicrosoftDocs/visualstudio-docs/docs/python/debugging-symbols-for-mixed-mode.md

 ## Pointing Visual Studio to the symbols

+If you downloaded symbols separately, follow the steps below to make Visual Studio aware of them.
+If you installed symbols through the Python 3.5 or later installer, Visual Studio will find them automatically.

 1. Select the **Tools > Options** menu and navigate to **Debugging > Symbols**.

-1. Select the Add button on the toolbar (outlined below), enter the folder containing the `python.pdb` file for the interpreter being used (such as `c:\python34\Symbols`, shown below), and select **OK**.
-For Python 3.5 and above, the folder will be the root install folder; for Python 3.4.x and earlier, this will be wherever you extracted the .zip file.
+1. Select the Add button on the toolbar (outlined below), enter the folder where you expanded the downloaded symbols (which is where `python.pdb` is located, such as `c:\python34\Symbols`, shown below), and select **OK**.

     ![Mixed mode debugger symbols options](media/mixed-mode-debugging-symbols.png)